kpeale/opensource-explorer/README.md

 ## Usage
 Searching for Repositories

-1.Open the Explorer view
+1. Open the Explorer view
-2.Enter your search query (e.g., "react", "machine learning") 3.Select a programming language (optional)
+2. Enter your search query (e.g., "react", "machine learning")
+3. Select a programming language (optional)
-4.Choose sort order (Stars, Recently Updated, Forks)
+4. Choose sort order (Stars, Recently Updated, Forks)
 5. Click Search

 Viewing Repository Details

-1.Click on any repository from search results
+1. Click on any repository from search results
-2.View the Details panel to see:
+2. View the Details panel to see:

 * Repository description and statistics
 * README file (rendered markdown)
 * Star, Fork, Clone, and Save buttons

-3.Click buttons to interact with the repository
+3. Click buttons to interact with the repository

 Managing Bookmarks

-1.Click the 💾 Save button on any repository
+1. Click the 💾 Save button on any repository
-2.View saved repositories in the Saved tab
+2. View saved repositories in the Saved tab
-3.Click × to remove a bookmark
+3. Click × to remove a bookmark
-4.Click Clear All to remove all bookmarks
+4. Click Clear All to remove all bookmarks

 Finding Good First Issues